rwilcox/my-learnings-docs/learning_ops_docker.md

 `docker stats` <-- a top but for running containers (can also be one shot static, not live updating)

-`docker inspec` <-- get instance IP's address, mac address, log path, etc etc.
+`docker inspect` <-- get instance IP's address, mac address, log path, etc etc.

+`docker info` <-- information from the docker daemon: number of containers running, plugins, storage drivers, etc

+See also:

+  * Learning_Docker_Storage_Where_It_All_Is

 <<VideoLessonsLearnedRunningDockerInProd>>
 ================================